 - Is a computer required for the course?

-- What accommodations are available near the course location?
+- What accommodations are available off-campus?

 - What materials are provided with the courses?